-AARCH: African American Resource: History and Culture
+AARCH: African American Resources - Cultural and Heritage

-AARCH is a community organization formed in 2001 to identify, collect, preserve, exhibit, and disseminate the history and culture of African Americans in Frederick County, with a goal of providing an understanding of how the past shapes and enriches the present and the future for all citizens.
+The AARCH Society is a community organization formed in 2001 to identify, collect, preserve, exhibit, and disseminate the history and culture of African Americans in Frederick County, with a goal of providing an understanding of how the past shapes and enriches the present and the future for all citizens.

 African American Cemeteries Project: